Change-Yang/report/README.md

 # report
-Homework for my course Math Practise
+Homework for my course Math Practise.
+Following from the slice.
+Well, today is the 4th day of this course.